September 29, 2025

 - Reflect upon how your past experiences demonstrate the characteristics and skills required of the profession and the program.

-- Prepare and practice your answers
+- Prepare and practice your responses

 - Identify question themes by researching the program and profession.